 - Stairs.
 Running up and down the stairs a few times when you can’t get outside is great for building muscle.
 Just be sure not to push your dog too hard, as this exercise is just as strenuous for dogs as it is for people.
-Take special care with Dachshunds, Pembroke Welsh Corgis, and other dogs with longer backs and shorter legs, because stairs may prove more challenging for these dogs.
+Take special care with Dachshunds, Pembroke Welsh Corgis, and other dogs with longer backs and shorter legs; stairs may prove more challenging for these dogs.

 - Hide-and-Seek.
-Hide-and-seek gets your dog moving and provides mental stimulation.
+Indoor games like hide-and-seek get your dog moving and provides mental stimulation.
 You can also work in a game of chase.

 - Treadmill.
 If you’re looking for a great dog exercise for high-energy breeds, look no further than a treadmill.
-With careful training, your dog may grow to love her treadmill workouts.
+With careful training, your dog may grow to love treadmill workouts.
 While they are not a replacement for a walk or a run outside, treadmills build endurance and don’t rely on decent weather.

 - Tug: Games of tug, when played properly, build muscle and the human-animal bond.
 Most dogs enjoy tug, and there are a wide variety of tug toys available.